tetratelabs/istio-0to60/docs/the-app.md

 1. Call the `web-frontend` service

     ```{.shell .language-shell}
-    kubectl exec $SLEEP_POD -it -- curl web-frontend
+    kubectl exec $SLEEP_POD -it -- curl web-frontend | head
     ```

-    The console output should show an HTML page listing customers in an HTML table.
+    The console output should show the start of an HTML page listing customers in an HTML table.

 ## Next